 Since it first began in 1989, the Faculty Diversity Internship Program (FDIP) has provided learning opportunities for diverse faculty interns and students alike.

 The program aims to recruit qualified faculty who mirror the racial and ethnic diversity of Los Rios' service area.
 It is our interest to provide members of racially minoritized groups with models of their own race, ethnic, and cultural background with whom they can identify and recognize as examples of occupational achievement.

-Faculty interns complete 48 hours of free training over eight Saturdays during the fall semester.
+Faculty interns complete 48 hours of training over eight Saturdays during the fall semester.
 Interns must complete the fall training prior to starting the spring internship.

 Fall training topics include an overview of the California Community College system and its students and faculty, preparing for a class, assessing student learning, effective and inclusive classroom strategies, equity and implicit bias, and culturally relevant/responsive pedagogy.

-Interns complete a 16-week (or equivalent) hands-on internship in the classroom with a faculty mentor.
+During the spring semester, interns complete a 16-week (or equivalent) hands-on internship in the classroom with a faculty mentor.